microsoft/Data-Science-For-Beginners/README.md

 - Assignment
 - Post-lesson quiz

 > **A note about quizzes**: All quizzes are contained [in this app](https://red-water-0103e7a0f.azurestaticapps.net/), for 40 total quizzes of three questions each.
-They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
+They are linked from within the lessons, but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
 They are gradually being localized.

 ## Lessons